A funeral director will help support you during what is an already difficult time.

 Once you have decided where you would like the service, call the crematorium to book the type of service, date and time.

 We’ll need certain paperwork from you to finalise your service.
-You’ll need to provide this to us by 9 a.m.
-2 working days before the day of service.
+You’ll need to provide this to us no later than 9am, 2 working days before the day of service.

 These include: